 QUEST2SiliconValley students learn about design, innovation, and quality by studying the operations of Silicon Valley companies.
 Students learn first-hand from a number of these organizations during site visits over spring break.
 Students are assigned companies to research and prepare informative dossiers for their classmates before the trip.
 After the trip, students share takeaways from the trip as well as ideas for improving the design processes at the firms.
 This course is open to all students and offered in the spring semesters.

 Scoping Experiential Learning Projects (BMGT/ENES 491)

-In this course, often referred to as "Scoping," QUEST students cultivate relationships with new and current corporate partners and prepare project scopes for QUEST's intro course, BMGT/ENES 190H, and the capstone course, BMGT/ENES 490H.
+In this course, often referred to as "Scoping," QUEST students cultivate relationships with new and current corporate partners and prepare project scopes for QUEST's intro course, BMGT/ENES 190H, data course, BMGT 438A/ENES 489A, and a capstone course, BMGT/ENES 490H.
 Students communicate independently with clients and attend class visits to a variety of potential project sites.
 This course is open to all QUEST students who have completed BMGT/ENES 190H and offered every semester.

 Study Abroad (course code changes)